Find Affordable College Courses

 Education Levels of Construction Engineering Tech Majors

-In 2020-2021, 254 master's degrees were awarded to construction engineering tech majors.
+During the most recent year for which data is available, 546 people earned their master's degree in construction engineering tech.
 This earns it the #194 spot on the list of the most popular master's degree programs in the nation.

 The following table shows the number of diplomas awarded in construction engineering tech at each degree level.